 The costs of doing fertility treatment through a private hospital or clinic are substantially higher than going through the public health services.
 Private sector fees are not standardized.
-IVF packages are usually between $80,000 and $150,000 per cycle, dependent on the facility and services required.
+IVF packages usually cost between $80,000 and $150,000 per cycle, dependent on the facility and services required.
 Keep in mind all costs are likely on a per-cycle basis.

 3 – IVF insurance coverage

 IVF is generally excluded by health insurance providers in Hong Kong.
 There are very few plans that will cover infertility treatments and such coverage is usually included in a maternity benefit.
 If you have already been diagnosed with fertility issues, you are not entitled to the benefits as your condition is considered pre-existing.
 The ALC Prima Platinum plan for instance covers three IVF cycles per lifetime up to US$3,000 per cycle – subject to a 50% co-insurance.

 4 – Complete list of fertility treatment providers in HK